mark-carlson/redux-demo/README.md

 # Redux Demo

-This is our final React project with internal component state removed and replaced with Redux.
+This is our final React activity with internal component state removed for books and replaced with Redux store data.
+Adds like buttons for books that are saved in the redux store.
+Total likes appear in the Nav bar and each book's likes tally is displayed in the "Detail" component jumbotron.

 ## Getting Started